fgalulu/ml_playground_challenges/README.md

 - `code`: Contains the code, including Jupyter notebooks or Python scripts, used to solve the challenge.
 - `README.md`: Provides information about the challenge, including problem statement, dataset details, approach, and results.

+## Article walkthrough:
+If you'd like an article walkthrough of my logic and why I made certain decisions, checkout my blog https://neuraldigest.dev/

 ## Contributors

 - [Fiona Alulu](https://github.com/fgalulu)